EN PT

 Home Page

-His research interests include organic reaction dynamics and reactive intermediates, quantum mechanical tunneling as well as London dispersion interactions as probed in the realm of small molecule activation, nanodiamonds, and organocatalysis.
+His research interests include organic reaction dynamics and reactive intermediates, quantum mechanical tunneling, and London dispersion interactions as probed in the realm of small molecule activation, nanodiamonds, and organocatalysis.

 Vincenzo Barone